Emily Ratajkowski Pants Get Exposed At The Golden Globes

 — MiKADO (@StyleMikado) January 9, 2017

 Wood further added that the model sent him a photo of the dress and then she suggested a faux bob.
-The hairstylist also pointed out that the dress had some beautiful details at the back which was probably why Ratajkowski thought that it was a good idea to go with a shorter hairstyle.
-She has rocked for a long time during her modeling career.
+The hairstylist also pointed out that the dress had some beautiful details at the back, which was probably why Ratajkowski thought that it was a good idea to go with a shorter hairstyle than the one she has rocked for a long time during her modeling career.

-The model turned actress also unknowingly flashed her boobs while on the red carpet as she was looking down at her feet.
+The model turned actress also nearly flashed her breasts while on the red carpet as she was looking down at her feet.
 The open dress design and the fact that she was not wearing a bra meant that it was easy to catch glimpse inside the dress.
 However, the dress managed to stay in place and she did not suffer any wardrobe malfunctions.

-This year’s Golden Globe Awards marked the 74th time for the awards and this time it was hosted by Jimmy Fallon.
-Such events usually ooze with style and the Golden Globes were no different.
+This year’s Golden Globe Awards marked the 74 time for the awards and this time it was hosted by Jimmy Fallon.
+Such events usually ooze with style, and the Golden Globes were no different.
 Ratajkowski was one of the few female celebrities that easily stole the show with their sense of style and spectacular beauty.
-She Emily was also naughty enough to give the cameras a glimpse at her undies and though that would have been an embarrassing moment for her, she seemed completely comfortable with it and went on her business of flaunting as usual.
+Emily was also naughty enough to give the cameras a glimpse at her undies, and though that would have been an embarrassing moment for her, she seemed completely comfortable with it and went on with her business of strutting her stuff.

 [Featured Image by Jordan Strauss/AP Images]